ftrackhq/ftrack-connect/doc/developing/hooks/index.rst

 *****

 Hooks in ftrack connect can be used to extend or modify the default behaviour of the application.
 They build upon the event system used in ftrack.
+As such, each hook receives a single argument which is an instance of :py:class:`ftrack.Event`.

 The built-in hooks can be overridden by creating new hooks and placing them in a directory.
 Then configure the environment by setting the